Holistic Inverse Rendering of Complex Facade via Aerial 3D Scanning: Introduction

-Concretely, our contributions include: \begin{itemize} \item We present an SDF-based facade reconstruction framework using aerial 3D scanning images, enabling high-quality geometry, material, and lighting reconstruction of facades containing complex materials and geometry. \item We introduce a loss that leverages the latest zero-shot semantic segmentation techniques to regularize the semantic consistency of the recovered material. \item We design a frequency-aware geometry regularization to adaptively balance the surface smoothness and details on a wide range of materials, producing intact windows while preventing over-smoothness in other areas. \item We contribute a facade dataset for training and benchmarking obtained by real-world aerial 3D scanning.
+Concretely, our contributions include: \begin{itemize} \item We present an SDF-based facade reconstruction framework using aerial 3D scanning images, enabling high-quality geometry, material, and lighting reconstruction of facades containing complex materials and geometry. \item We introduce a loss that leverages the latest zero-shot semantic segmentation techniques to regularize the semantic consistency of the recovered material. \item We design a frequency-aware geometry regularization to adaptively balance the surface smoothness and details on a wide range of materials, producing intact windows while preventing over-smoothness in other areas. \item We introduce the analytical daylight model to efficiently model the lighting of large-scale outdoor scenes. \item We contribute a facade dataset for training and benchmarking obtained by real-world aerial 3D scanning.
 The dataset contains multiview images captured by a drone and the corresponding Lidar-captured GT point clouds. \end{itemize}